About NaturalNano, Inc.

-Maybe Natural Nano's founder, Mr. Michael Weiner, can tell us whether the gates to Hell really have that inscription when he gets there, which he most assuredly will one day (although I gather he's made a good recovery from his expensive back surgery and is back at the helm of his shiny new yacht).
+Maybe Natural Nano's founder, Mr. Michael Weiner, can tell us whether the gates to Hell really have that inscription when he gets there, which he most assuredly will one day.

 NaturalNano Inc. is based in Rochester, New York and was founded in 2004 to discover, refine, and commercialize naturally occurring nanoscale materials.

 At least that's what they tell us, but it must be said they haven't done a particularly good job of it so far.

 But hope springs eternal.
 At least it does for some folk, but as Upton Sinclair would have it: